GET IN TOUCH

 Step 2: Contact the Utah State Tax Commission

 After confirming the amount, taxpayers should contact the Utah State Tax Commission directly to discuss repayment options.
 Communication allows taxpayers to clarify any discrepancies in the lien and establish an appropriate resolution method.
-The Commission’s staff can assist in explaining available payment arrangements and expected timelines for release.
+The Commission's staff can assist in explaining available payment arrangements and expected timelines for withdrawal.

 Step 3: Choose a Payment or Settlement Method

 Taxpayers may choose between full payment and a structured payment plan based on their financial capacity.
 Full payment results in the fastest lien withdrawal once funds are cleared.
 For those unable to pay the entire balance immediately, a payment plan allows gradual repayment while maintaining the lien as a secured claim.
+Taxpayers may also explore an offer in compromise if full payment is not feasible.
+Taxpayers can make payments electronically through the state's secure online payment system, which supports e-checks, credit card payments, and scheduled payment plans.

 Step 4: Provide Documentation and Track Processing